As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - Arguably a Fridge Tearjerker: it is well-documented how much the real-life Queen Victoria loved her husband.
 In Fallen London, she sacrificed London to the Bazaar to save his life when he was about to die of typhoid - and of course went on to become the game's Traitor Empress.
 Of course, the real-life Prince Albert died in 1860 and Victoria spent the rest of her life in mourning.
 All of which implies that in our universe she refused the Masters' offer, and watched the love of her life die for the greater good of her subjects.

 - How long have they been like this?
 Well.
-They say that even the First City was young when Babylon fell...
+They say that even Babylon was young when the First City fell...

 The Cave of the Nadir

 - A lot of the Nadir cards are this mixed with Nightmare Fuel, as the majority are people (or you) weeping as they forget who they loved on the surface.

 - When at a party, you can ask the Turkish Girl to put her name on your dance card.
 If you fail the persuasive challenge she begins crying and runs away.
 A woman next to you says the Turkish Girl never learned how to read or write and that "It's a common ailment of the lower classes".
 Mood Whiplash at its finest.

 - The Rubbery Men are a species of squid-humanoids who can't speak common tongues.
 They're disrespected by most and hated by some, and regularly get rocks thrown at them.
 On their opportunity card, the player character has the option to be cruel and kill one.